cetusfinance/cetusfinance.github.io/_posts/gav/2016-11-17-It-all-started-in-2007.md

 ## Mind the gap

 What became obvious, however, as the financial crisis wore on, is that that a material basis (or spread) existed and persisted for rates of different tenors.
+This meant that the market saw a different total outcome between two three month deposits running sequentially and a single six month deposit, or the average daily overnight rate for three months being different to the three month spot rate.
 There are many possible explanations for this but at the time, with banks floundering and failing all around, the idea that a deposit with a longer maturity required a higher rate to compensate an investor due to increased credit and liquidity risk, seemed reasonable.